-The American foxhound is a distinguished dog breed with history and heart, and while it may share a resemblance with one of America's most popular dogs, this hound is more than a bigger Beagle.
-The hardworking foxhound is all American, despite its British and European heritage.
-One of the few breeds domestically bred in the United States, this leggy and loud hound is best recognized for its melodious bay and its amicable nature.
+The American foxhound is a medium-sized hound dog breed with a lean and athletic build, long legs, floppy ears, and a short, smooth coat that is typically a mix of white, black, and tan.
+This distinguished dog breed has plenty of history and heart, and while it may share a resemblance with one of America's most popular dogs, this hound is much more than a larger Beagle.
+The hardworking foxhound is all-American despite its British and European heritage, and this leggy, vocal breed is best recognized for its melodious bay.

 Characteristics of the American Foxhound